- Solar advice hub

 Why is the MCS certificate important?

-If an installer has MCS certification it means they’ve met a whole host of rigorous requirements, ranging from technical skills (under the MCS 001 and Solar PV-specific Standards) to their competency in running a reputable business.
+If an installer has one of these certifications, it means they’ve met a whole host of rigorous requirements, ranging from technical skills (under the MCS 001 and Solar PV-specific Standards) to their competency in running a reputable business.

-When speaking to solar panel installers, be sure to ask them if they are MCS accredited - along with these six other important questions.
+When speaking to solar panel installers, be sure to ask them if they're certified by MCS or Flexi-Orb - along with these six other important questions.

 What are the benefits of having an MCS certificate?